Probate Q&A Series What initial steps and filings are required to open a probate estate in North Carolina?

 1. Detailed Answer

-When someone passes away in North Carolina, you must open a probate estate to transfer assets, pay debts, and distribute property.
+When someone passes away in North Carolina, you may need to open a probate estate to transfer probate assets, pay debts, and distribute property.
 You start by determining whether the decedent left a valid will.
-If there is a will, you will seek informal probate of that will under Chapter 28A of the North Carolina General Statutes.
+If there is a will, you will apply for probate of that will under Chapter 28A of the North Carolina General Statutes.
 If there is no will, you will open an intestate estate.

 Step 1: Locate the Will and Death Certificate

 Gather the original will, any codicils, and a certified copy of the death certificate.
-You must attach these documents to your petition for probate.
+You generally file the original will and an application for probate and letters with the clerk.

 Step 4: Appointment of Personal Representative

-If the court approves the petition, the clerk issues Letters Testamentary (for a will) or Letters of Administration (intestate).
-The appointed personal representative must take an oath, as required by N.C.G.S. § 28A-7-1, and may need to post a fiduciary bond under N.C.G.S. § 28A-8-12, unless bond is waived by the will or statute.
+If the clerk approves the application, the clerk issues Letters Testamentary (for a will) or Letters of Administration (intestate).
+The appointed personal representative must take an oath, as required by N.C.G.S. § 28A-7-1, and may need to post a fiduciary bond under N.C.G.S. § 28A-8-1, unless bond is waived or not required by law.

 Step 5: Notice to Creditors

-Within two weeks of appointment, you must publish a notice to creditors once a week for three successive weeks in a newspaper of general circulation.
-You must also mail a notice to known creditors directly.
-See N.C.G.S. § 28A-19-1.
-Creditors then have three months from the first publication date to file claims against the estate.
+After appointment, you must publish a notice to creditors once a week for four successive weeks in a newspaper qualified to publish legal advertisements.
+You must also mail or otherwise deliver notice to known creditors directly.
+See N.C.G.S. § 28A-14-1.
+Creditors generally have three months from the first publication date to present claims against the estate.

 2. Key Steps at a Glance